 Through the Tree Tops: A Safe and Healthy Summer 2021

-Every summer presents its own set of challenges and issues to work through and improve upon, and this past summer was no different because of COVID-19.
+Every summer presents its own set of challenges and issues to work through and improve upon, and Summer 2020 was no different because of COVID-19.
 As a team we stood strong in two of our beliefs: that children need Camp now more than ever and, as always, the safety and well-being of our campers and staff remain our first priority.
 Through modified programming and adaptive safety standards that exceeded the CDC, the state of North Carolina and local authority guidelines, Camp Kanata successfully completed a COVID-free 2020 Summer Camp season.

 We encourage you to read “On the Lake with Ryan” as Executive Director Ryan Eves shares insights into this past year and looks ahead to 2021.
 No matter what, Camp will continue to focus on what’s always been most important: safety, character development, learning new skills, independence, building the next generation of young men and women and a whole lot of fun.
-As we finalize plans and details, we will update our Camp families in early 2021.

 How we will keep our Camp community safe